donghaozhang/fight-the-landlord-game/README.md

 5. Open a Pull Request

 ### Development Guidelines
-- Follow the modular CSS structure when adding styles
+- Follow the modular CSS structure in the `css/` folder when adding styles
 - Test across all responsive breakpoints
 - Maintain the tech-themed visual consistency
 - Ensure accessibility standards (WCAG guidelines)